javers/javers.github.io/_posts/2017-07-17-javers-vs-envers.md

 There are two big difference between JaVers and Envers:

-1. Envers is the Hibernate plugin.
+1. **Envers** is the Hibernate plugin.
    It has good integration with Hibernate but you can use it only with traditional SQL databases.
    If you choosed NoSQL database or SQL but with other persistence framework like [JOOQ](https://www.jooq.org/) &mdash; Envers is not an option.

-   On the contrary, JaVers can be used with any kind of database and any kind of persistence framework.
+   On the contrary, **JaVers** can be used with any kind of database and any kind of persistence framework.
 For now, JaVers comes with repository implementations for MongoDB and popular SQL databases.
 Other databases (like Cassandra, Elastic) might be added in the future.

-1. Envers’ audit model is **table-oriented**.
+1. **Envers’ audit model is table-oriented**.
-   You can think about Envers as a tool for versioning database records.
+   You can think about Envers as the tool for versioning database records.
    As the doc says:
    *For each audited entity, an audit table is created.
    By default, the audit table name is created by adding a `_AUD` suffix to the original name.*
    It can be advantage, you have audit data stored close to your live data.
    Envers’ tables look familiar.
 It’s easy to query them with SQL.

-   JaVers’ audit model is **object-oriented**, it’s all about objects’ Snapshots.
+   **JaVers’ audit model is object-oriented**, it’s all about objects’ Snapshots.
    JaVers saves them to the single table (or the collection in Mongo) as JSON documents with unified structure.
    Advantages?
 You can focus on domain objects and treat persistence and auditing